GAM3RG33K/flutter_settings_screens/README.md

 #### SliderSettingsTile
 SliderSettingsTile is a widget that has a slider given title, subtitle and default value which determines what the slider's position will be set initially.

-This widget supports double and integer type of values which should be put in the preference.
+This widget supports double and integer types of values which should be put in the preference.

 Example:
 ```dart